 The returns from the best saving and investment schemes in India are secured since most of them are backed by the Government of India.
 It is a low-risk investment option that provides you good returns.
 The interest rate of saving and investment schemes changes from time to time and is decided by the government.
 The government revises the rates every three to six months.

 When you decide to invest in saving schemes, there are several options you can choose from depending on your financial needs and your goal duration.

 |2||Senior Citizen Saving Scheme (SCSS)||7.40%|

 |3||Recurring Deposits (RD)||6 -7%|

 |7||Sukanya Samridhi Yojana (SSY)||7.60%|

 |8||Atal Pension Yojana||NA|

 |11||Pradhan Mantri Jan Dhan Yojana||2% above base rate not exceeding 12%|

 |12||National Pension Scheme (NPS)||5-12% (Depends on the investment performance )|

-It is a government-backed saving scheme designed to offer you guaranteed returns along with a tax-saving option.
-The scheme has a lock-in period of 5 years, you can invest accordingly in the NSC.
-Prominent features of National Saving Certificate include:
+National Saving Certificate is a government-backed saving scheme designed to offer you guaranteed returns along with a tax-saving option.
+This saving scheme has a lock-in period of 5 years and you can invest accordingly in the NSC.
+Prominent features of this scheme are: